Howell, Michigan: 21st century

+downtown with numerous, preserved historic buildings, surrounding neighborhoods, and walkable streets create an easily identifiable sense of place, the city of Howell population grew more than 9%, from 9,232 to 10,068 between 2000 and 2020.

+Among the city's leading and most notable events include the Michigan Challenge Balloonfest and the Howell Melon Festival, best known as "MelonFest."

+Halloween in Howell, continued to be a major celebration, with annual downtown events every October, such as the "Legend of Sleepy Howell" and "Witches Night," both of which draw tens of thousands into the city every year.

+A major development in the local education scene, the new Howell High School at the Parker Campus, opened in 2007.
+It featured modern facilities, including the first school in the country to operate an automated student store, called the "Kilt Shack" and a cybercafe, aimed at upgrading local education.

 Activities associated with the Ku Klux Klan persisted into the 2000s, with events such as a public auction of Klan items scheduled for Martin Luther King Jr.'s birthday in January 2005, the 2010 suspension of a teacher who removed students for wearing a Confederate flag and making anti-gay slurs, and students' racist tweets toward a racially mixed team in 2014.

 President Joe Biden delivers remarks on his Build Back Better agenda, Tuesday, October 5, 2021, at the Operating Engineers Training Facility in Howell, Michigan.

 On October 5, 2021, President Joe Biden visited Howell for a speech to build support for his Build Back Better Plan.

-On July 21, 2024, about a dozen masked white supremacists marched through downtown Howell, chanting "Heil Hitler" and carrying signs with messages such as "White Lives Matter" and "End the War on White Children".
+On July 21, 2024, about a dozen masked white supremacists from outside of the city marched through downtown Howell, chanting "Heil Hitler" and carrying signs with messages such as "White Lives Matter" and "End the War on White Children."
 They began their demonstration on the lawn of the Livingston County courthouse, where, in 1994, members of the community symbolically scrubbed the steps following a Klan rally.
-Several miles east of Howell at the Latson Road/I-96 overpass in Genoa Township, Michigan, pictures posted to a community Facebook group showed demonstrators hanging Klan and Nazi flags over the side of the overpass.
-One of the photos showed them with a Donald Trump flag, while the Livingston Post uploaded a video made by a passerby in which one of the protestors is heard saying, "We love Hitler.
-We love Trump."

 On July 28, 2024, one week after the white supremacist march, at an anti-white supremacist counterprotest in downtown Howell, residents cleansed the sidewalk to symbolically wash away the racism.

-On August 20, 2024, Donald Trump visited Howell for a campaign speech.
+On August 20, 2024, presidential candidate, Donald Trump, visited Howell for a law-and-order themed campaign speech at the Livingston County Sheriff's Office.
 On July 14, 2025, hundreds of Howell residents congregated in front of the city hall on Grand River Ave. in participation in the No Kings protests.
-On October 15, 2025, over 2,200 protestors participated at the same location for the second round of "No kings day."
+On October 18, 2025, over 2,200 protestors participated at the same location for the second round of "No kings day."

+On January 26, 2026, the Howell City Council appointed Kristi Troy as its city manager, the first woman to hold the role in its history.